marco-travel-companion/marco-legal-docs/privacy-policy.md

 ## 7. Permissions

-### a.
-Location Data
-Required for map functionality.
+a.
+Location Data: Required for map functionality.
 This data is not stored.
 You can disable location access in your device settings.

-### b.
-Microphone Access
-Required for Text-to-Speech features.
+b.
+Microphone Access: Required for Text-to-Speech features.
 You can disable this permission in your device settings.

-### c.
-Account creation
-You can use the free version of the App without signing up.
+c.
+Account creation: You can use the free version of the App without signing up.
 Access to locked locations requires Google or Apple sign-in.

 ## 8. Data Security